1 December 2022

 3. Know when you can access your super

-In some cases, you may be able to access your super early before your preservation age.
+In some cases, you may be able to access your super early.
 This could be due to financial hardship, compassionate grounds, or becoming permanently disabled.

 4. Explore how to turn your super into a regular income – account based pension

-If an early retirement comes unexpectedly and you’ve reached preservation age, you have a few options.
+If an early retirement comes unexpectedly and you’ve reached age 60 and meet the eligibility criteria, you have a few options.
 These include taking your super as a lump sum or moving it to a specially designed retirement account, such as an account based pension.
 With an account based pension you can:

 - receive regular income payments from your super - similar to receiving a salary or pay from your employer;